d12/crux-app-docs/docs/documentation-for-gym-staff/getting-your-gym-started-with-crux.md

 This step is handled by the Crux team.
 If you haven't already, be sure to fill out the [onboarding form](https://docs.google.com/forms/d/e/1FAIpQLSfGkpQTSZSxq_EkcjB22kqrXb_3uxENddPGh3s8woO9ytM61g/viewform?usp=sf_link) so the team can set up your gym how you'd like it.

+## Install the Crux app

+Please follow the instructions [here](/docs/documentation-for-climbers/getting-started/downloading-crux-and-signing-in.md) to install Crux on your phone.

 ## Adding your staff

 :::info